gohugoio/hugo/content/en/tools/starter-kits.md

 * [GOHUGO AMP][].
 GoHugo AMP is a starter theme that aims to make it easy to adopt [Google's AMP Project][amp].
 The starter kit comes with 40+ shortcodes and partials plus automatic structured data.
 The project also includes a [separate site with extensive documentation][gohugodocs].
 * [Blaupause][].
 Blaupause is a developer-friendly Hugo starter kit based on Gulp tasks.
 It comes ES6-ready with several helpers for SVG and fonts and basic structure for HTML, SCSS, and JavaScript.
 * [hugulp][]. hugulp is a tool to optimize the assets of a Hugo website.
 The main idea is to recreate the famous Ruby on Rails Asset Pipeline, which minifies, concatenates and fingerprints the assets used in your website.
 * [Atlas][].
-Atlas is a Hugo boilerplate designed to speed up development with support for Netlify, Netlify CMS, Gulp, Linting, SCSS, ES6 & more.
+Atlas is a Hugo boilerplate designed to speed up development with support for Netlify, Hugo Pipes, SCSS & more.
 It's actively maintained and contributions are always welcome.

 [addkit]: https://github.com/gohugoio/hugo/edit/master/docs/content/en/tools/starter-kits.md